ASAP Rocky: Relationships and children

 From 2011 to 2012, Mayers dated Australian rapper Iggy Azalea.
 He began dating model Chanel Iman in early 2013, and in April 2014, they were reported to be engaged, but broke up in June 2014.

 On May 19, 2021, Mayers revealed during an interview with GQ that he is in a relationship with Barbadian singer Rihanna, describing her as "the love of my life".
-The two were first linked in 2013, after Mayers opened up for Rihanna's Diamonds World Tour.
+Mayers had previously performed as opening act on Rihanna's Diamonds World Tour in 2013.
 Rihanna gave birth to their first son in 2022.
 She gave birth to their second son in 2023, after previously revealing she was pregnant during her Super Bowl LVII halftime show performance.
 The couple revealed a third pregnancy at the 2025 Met Gala.
-On September 13, 2025, Mayers and Rihanna welcomed their third child, a girl.
+On September 13, 2025, Mayers and Rihanna's third child, a girl, was born.

 Legal issues

 In 2006, Mayers served two weeks in Rikers Island where he shared a cell with future rapper Casanova.